jayqizone/homebridge-mi-heatercooler/README.md

 ## Extra

-Supports most of brands set 1 solution
+Auto supports most of brands set 1 solution

-otherwise, you should use an Android simulator (like [BlueStacks](http://www.bluestacks.com)) and [Wireshark](https://www.wireshark.org) to collect and analyze your AC partner command codes by `miio --token yourACPartnerToken --json-dump packetFile`, then modify template.json in plugin directory
+Otherwise, you should use an Android simulator (like [BlueStacks](http://www.bluestacks.com)) and [Wireshark](https://www.wireshark.org) to collect and analyze your AC partner command codes by `miio --token yourACPartnerToken --json-dump packetFile`, then modify template.json in plugin directory

 ```
 {